 Winter squash comes in a variety of shapes, sizes, colours and textures, but every single one of them is power-packed with nutrition.
 Here I’m using a Kabocha Squash, but you could use Buttercup Squash, Hubbard Squash, Achorn Squash, Butternut Squash, Pumpkin (of course!), or even Sweet Potato if you like.
 They all work equally well for this recipe.

 I chose Kabocha squash because I feel like it doesn’t get nearly enough press.
 Know also as the Japanese Pumpkin, Kabocha has gloriously golden-orange flesh and works well roasted, or mashed, for soups, stews, and even pies.
 Never underestimate the power of a good gourde!

-While it was cooking, I built my soup base, which then held until the squash was tender, and cooled enough to handle easily, so I could scoop out all that delicious flesh.
+While the squash was cooking, I built my soup base, which I held on reserve, until the squash was tender and cooled enough to handle easily so I could scoop out all that delicious flesh.
 Then it’s as simple as blend, spice, and simmer.

 Soup Is Love